qubic/integration/Partners/tx-based-use-case.md

 ### Generating a Seed
 A seed is the private key in Qubic.
 Based on the seed, you can create the public address (id).

 The seed is a 55-lower-case-char string.
 Please use a proper random generator in your environment.
-The Example here is for demonstration purposes only.
+The code below is for demonstration purposes only.

 #### Javascript
 ```js